ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_corporate.md

 - establishments of companies in a sandbox (OurTown) in most automated way
 - full TAX revenue collection done in automatic way in collaboration with Zanzibar authorities
 - registration automated as much as possible
+- operate our OurLedger Blockchain
+- audit the parties (using the OurLedger capabilities)
 - promotion to attract digital startups/residents and provide value that way for TNZ
 - do expositions and organze events to show how the OurTown/OurHub model works.